wilsonmar/wilsonmar.github.io/_posts/2022-01-16-aws-cognito.md

 ## Video course

-Code here is patterned after monorepo <a target="_blank" href="https://github.com/davidtucker/ps-serverless-app">https://github.com/davidtucker/ps-serverless-app</a> by <a target="_blank" href="https://www.davidtucker.net/">David Tucker</a>, as explained in his Pluralsight video series <a target="_blank" href="https://app.pluralsight.com/paths/skills/building-serverless-applications-on-aws">"Building Serverless Applications on AWS"</a>.
+Some of the code here is patterned after monorepo <a target="_blank" href="https://github.com/davidtucker/ps-serverless-app">github.com/davidtucker/ps-serverless-app</a> by <a target="_blank" href="https://www.davidtucker.net/">David Tucker</a>, as explained in his Pluralsight video series <a target="_blank" href="https://app.pluralsight.com/paths/skills/building-serverless-applications-on-aws">"Building Serverless Applications on AWS"</a>.

 Each high-level folder is a workspace defined in package.json: